glekner/il-bank-mcp/README.md

 # Israeli Bank Scraper MCP Server

-A powerful Model Context Protocol (MCP) server that provides intelligent financial advisory tools powered by automated Israeli bank and credit card data scraping.
+A powerful Model Context Protocol (MCP) server that provides financial data access through automated Israeli bank and credit card data scraping.

 ## 🚀 What Makes This Special

-This isn't just another transaction scraper.
-It's a comprehensive financial intelligence platform that:
+This is a comprehensive financial data platform that:

-- 🧠 **Analyzes your spending patterns** to provide actionable insights
+- 🏦 **Scrapes your bank and credit card data** automatically
+- 💳 **Analyzes monthly credit card spending** with detailed summaries
-- 💰 **Detects recurring charges** and helps identify unused subscriptions
+- 🔄 **Detects recurring charges** to help identify subscriptions
-- 📊 **Provides financial health scoring** with personalized improvement recommendations
-- 🎯 **Creates custom budgets** based on your income and spending habits
-- 🔔 **Alerts you to anomalies** and potential fraudulent transactions
-- 📈 **Forecasts cash flow** to help you plan ahead
+- 💾 **Stores data locally** in a secure SQLite database

 ## Features